maxperiod/aiongrindmeter/README.md

 Many of the entries for the XP Chart were provided by Jambo from NA Aion's official forums, which contained numerous errors.

-During initial development, I corrected numerous errors from Jambo's entries mainly in the lower level range, by manually checking the level up values in-game.
+During initial development, I corrected many errors from Jambo's entries, mainly in the lower level range, by manually checking the level up values in-game.

 However I did not had any alternate character with levels between 52 and 60 to verify XP requirements for these levels, so any possible errors slipped into 1.0.0 initial release.